tindyc/django-quest/.github/ISSUE_TEMPLATE/issue-1-setup-django.md

 ---

-# 📄 5.
+## 📄 5.
 Create `requirements.txt`

 This file records your installed packages.
-The automated checker will validate this file.
+The automated checker will validate this file in the next step.

 Run: